 The Angolans had not counted on the rich nutrients Cape Verde coach Lúcio Antunes was feeding his substitutes.
 Djaniny and Héldon were given the coordinates of the Angola goal and quickly swam onto Angola’s sonar screens.
 White-haired South African coach Gordon Igesund adopted a different approach, preferring to keep things cagey against the Atlas Lions.
 An early second half goal could have been fatal for Bafana.

 South Africa maintained their composure and shape after the interval, but soon began to press forward.
 After 53 minutes, Phala lifted a free kick into the top corner.
 It would have been a goal but for an athletic leap from Casablancan Nadir Lamyaghri.
 South Africa now had to take more risks.
-The Lions knew this too.
+The Lions knew this, too.
 Youssef El-Arabi broke clear.
-Itumeleng Khune narrowed the angles, made himself bigger and saved South Africa, again.
+Itumeleng Khune narrowed the angles, made himself more prominent, and saved South Africa again.
 Less than 20 minutes remained when May Mahlangu played a neat one-two with Tokelo Rantie and curled a shot into the top corner.
-An epic goal.
+That is an epic goal.
 Bafana had beaten their devils.

-Ten minutes later over in Port Elizabeth a frenzied attack in the Angolan box forced Petro Luanda goalkeeper Lamá to mistime his punch.
+Ten minutes later, a fierce attack in the Angolan box in Port Elizabeth forced Petro Luanda goalkeeper Lamá to mistime his punch.
 Fernando Lopes dos Santos Varela to give the goalscorer and his antecedents full credit headed in the loose ball.
-Cape Verde had equalized and were about to become another of those footballing nations best remembered for not losing a Group game.
-When Morocco’s Abdelilah Hafidi controlled a cross and fired a shot into Khune’s goal a minute later, the Bafana players could well the imagine reading of the ignominy of their demise in tomorrow’s Natal Witness.
-Manager Rachid Taoussi kissed the sacred KwaZula Natal ground and all praises were exchanged on the Moroccan bench.
-South Africa’s players probably did not know so, but a one goal defeat was still enough to send them to Port Elizabeth to face the winners of Group B. Gordon Igesund was having none of it.
-He had already seen what the Blue Sharks were capable of and swiftly seconded his centre half Siyabonga Sangweni to the forward ranks.
+Cape Verde had equalized and was about to become another of those footballing nations best remembered for not losing a Group game.
+When Morocco’s Abdelilah Hafidi controlled a cross and fired a shot into Khune’s goal a minute later, the Bafana players could well imagine reading the ignominy of their demise in tomorrow’s Natal Witness.
+Manager Rachid Taoussi kissed the sacred KwaZulu Natal ground, and all praises were exchanged on the Moroccan bench.
+South Africa’s players probably did not know so, but a one-goal defeat was still enough to send them to Port Elizabeth to face the winners of Group B. Gordon Igesund was having none of it.
+He had already seen what the Blue Sharks were capable of and swiftly seconded his center half, Siyabonga Sangweni, to the forward ranks.
 In the 86th minute, Sangweni received the ball on the edge of the box.
 He dipped his shoulder like Socrates and calmly curled in the equalizer.
 Bafana were the Retro Boys from Brazil.
-And now it was Morocco’s team bus that was facing a Route 2 trip to Port Elizabeth.
-The calculus of the group remained in the Lions’ favour despite sharing three points apiece with Cape Verde.
-But the Blue Sharks were not finished and launched another attack in the 90th minute.
-Four attackers broke away and although Lamá repelled one attack, the onrushing number 10, Héldon, gave the loose ball a left footed thump of such conviction that his whole body spun around.
-But Héldon had seen enough to know that his left foot had just won it for his country, and in the slow motion replay a great smile appeared on his face just as the ball reached the very back of the net.
+And now it was Morocco’s team bus facing a Route 2 trip to Port Elizabeth.
+The calculus of the group remained in the Lions’ favor despite sharing three points apiece with Cape Verde.
+But the Blue Sharks were unfinished and launched another attack in the 90th minute.
+Four attackers broke away, and although Lamá repelled one attack, the onrushing number 10, Héldon, gave the loose ball a left-footed thump of such conviction that his whole body spun around.
+But Héldon had seen enough to know that his left foot had just won it for his country, and in the slow-motion replay, a great smile appeared on his face just as the ball reached the very back of the net.

-The Blue Sharks had done what they been threatening to do for the best part of the decade.
-They had reached back to their colonizer and Diaspora, taken some root cuttings and are propagating a proper football team.
-Cameroon, Angola and Morocco are testimony to the technique.
-Coach Lúcio Antune sang the ‘Story of a Crioulo’, a traditional song of joy at the post match press conference and dedicated the victory to the people of Cape Verde.
-Over in Durban coach Gordon Igesund rounded up his players on the pitch for group hug.
-Later he told the nation that Bafana were only two games away from the final and that he believed in his players.
+The Blue Sharks had done what they threatened to do for the best part of the decade.
+They had reached back to their diaspora in Portugal and elsewhere in Europe, taken some root cuttings, and emerged a proper football team.
+Cameroon, Angola, and Morocco are testimony to the technique.
+Coach Lúcio Antune sang the ‘Story of a Crioulo’, a traditional song of joy, at the post-match press conference, and dedicated the victory to the people of Cape Verde.
+Over in Durban, coach Gordon Igesund rounded up his players on the pitch for a group hug.
+Later, he told the nation that Bafana was only two games away from the final and believed in his players.